kokoko3k/koko-aio-slang/docs.md

 **koko-aio-slang parameters documentation**

-**Color corrections:**
+**Color corrections:**<br>
-    Modify luminance, saturation, contrast, brightness and color temperature of the signal, at "input" stage.
+    Modify luminance, saturation, contrast, brightness and color temperature of the signal, at "input" stage.<br>
     Gamma correction is applied to the final processed picture.

-**FXAA:**
+**FXAA:**<br>
-    Apply the well known antialiasing effect by Nvidia.
+    Apply the well known antialiasing effect by Nvidia.<br>
-    Use it if you don't want to blur the image and you still don't like jagged or too much pixelated images.
+    Use it if you don't want to blur the image and you still don't like<br>
+    jagged or too much pixelated images.<br>

-**CVBS: NTSC color artifacts: **
+**CVBS: NTSC color artifacts: **<br>
-    Tries to emulate typical NTSC color artifacting without emulating full NTSC coding/decoding pipeline.
+    Tries to emulate typical NTSC color artifacting without emulating<br>
+    full NTSC coding/decoding pipeline.<br>
-    While it improves the look of NTSC content, don't expect it to be an accurate emulation (yet?)
+    While it improves the look of NTSC content, don't expect it to be<br>
+    an accurate emulation (yet?)<br>
-    As today, it is enough to emulate rainbowing effects on genesis.
+    As today, it is enough to emulate rainbowing effects on genesis.<br>

-** RF Noise: **
+** RF Noise: **<br>
-    Emulates radio frequency noise with a given strength
+    Emulates radio frequency noise with a given strength<br>

-**CVBS: Bandwidth limited chroma:**
+**CVBS: Bandwidth limited chroma:**<br>
-    Will cause an horizontal chroma bleed which cheaply mimics the effect of poor composite video signals.
+    Will cause an horizontal chroma bleed which cheaply mimics the effect of<br>
+    poor composite video signals.<br>
-    It can be used with RGB shifting and image blurring to give the picture an ntsc look without dealing with specific encoding/decoding stuffs.
+    It can be used with RGB shifting and image blurring to give the picture<br>

-**Deconvergence:**
+    an ntsc look without dealing with specific encoding/decoding stuffs. <br>

+**Deconvergence:**<br>
-    Shift R,G,B components separately to mimic channel deconvergence.
+    Shift R,G,B components separately to mimic channel deconvergence.<br>
-    By varying Red, Green and Blue offsets, the relative component will be shifted column by column, row by row.
+    By varying Red, Green and Blue offsets, the relative component will be<br>

-**Glow/Blur:**
+    shifted column by column, row by row.<br>

+**Glow/Blur:**<br>
-    Emulate the CRT glowing "feature", so that the brighter areas of the image will light their surroundings,
+    Emulate the CRT glowing "feature", so that the brighter areas of<br>
+    the image will light their surroundings,<br>
-    with options to switch to classic blur.
+    with options to switch to classic blur.<br>

     Input signal strength:
         The input signal gain